Blog

 The code will help make sure energy is available at the right time and place.
 Local markets will ensure system operators use that electricity most effectively, to maintain stable grid operation.

-System operators will therefore be able to choose between more markets and market-based services to help ease congestion, according to certain “effectiveness and efficiency criteria,” in a transparent and coordinated way.
+System operators will therefore be able to choose between more markets and market-based services to help ease congestion, according to certain effectiveness and efficiency criteria, in a transparent and coordinated way.

-The draft code also suggests a system for digitalisation following secure data procedures.
+The proposed code also suggests a system for digitalisation following secure data procedures.
 This will give system operators the tools they need to balance supply and demand in a rapidly changing grid and network.

 How will the network code help make competition fairer for DERs in the internal electricity market?